 Once impedances for reflection and ringing have been baked into the PCB layout, the signal integrity simulator may be set up to analyze high-speed signal behavior.
 The simulator accepts signal stimulus defined by the designer.
 The PCB designer also includes parametric characteristics of the high-speed signal nets such as overshoot and undershoot values, flight times, and supply net limits.

 The simulator uses these values to display results in the Waveform Analysis window.
 The resultant waveform shows signal integrity issues such as ringing, reflection, crosstalk, or voltage droop induced on the high-speed lines by characteristics of either the PCB layout or filtering discretes.
 The PCB designer is able to adjust impedances to maximum signal integrity and continue to perform waveform analysis until the design is free of noise.

-Altium Designer 18 is a powerful and easy-to-use Schematic Capture and PCB layout tool that allows impedance setting for high-speed traces while you work.
-Its unified environment makes it easy to use, getting you to the results you need for signal integrity within your designs before the PCBs go to manufacture.
+Altium Designer is a powerful and easy-to-use Schematic Capture and PCB layout tool that allows impedance setting for high-speed traces while you work.
+Its unified environment makes it easy to use, getting you to the results you need for signal integrity within your designs before the Printed Circuit Boards go to manufacture.

 If you are looking for an EDA tool that includes easily used tools for designing your PCB layout for maximum signal integrity, talk to an expert at Altium.